astanchev/Personal-Stock-Trader/README.md

 * Can see statistics of his paid trade and monthly fees (can choose interval for them) (graphics)
 * Can see his profit/loss from closed positions (can choose interval for them) (graphics)

+## Background processes

+**Hangfire** has two registered jobs
+* Every 1 min to collect data from external api - Alpha Vantage API and populate the database
+* Every month to collect monthly commissions from every active account **SignalR**
+* Checks if there is new data collected from Hangfire in the Database and if so - updates stock price and time in user's trading platform

 ## Template authors